Share markets gripped by caution as U.S. inflation data awaited

 "We don't see an end in sight to the changes yet, we think the uncertainty is going to continue and everyone is looking for clarity on how far the regulations will go and what could be next."

-A fresh spike in COVID-19 cases in China's southeastern province of Fujian also kept investors cautious.
+A new rise in COVID-19 cases in China's southeastern province of Fujian also kept investors cautious. read more

-The National Health Commission said 59 new locally transmitted cases were reported for Sept.
-13, up from 22 infections a day earlier.
-All of them were in Fujian, bordered by Zhejiang to the north and Guangdong to the south. read more

 Economists expect annual inflation to ease slightly to 4.2% from 4.3% in July.
-The data comes ahead of a key meeting by the Federal Reserve on Sept 21-22.
+The data precedes a key meeting by the Federal Reserve on Sept 21-22.

-"We hear...that car producers are cutting their production but maintain their profit targets.
-This implies higher selling prices – in sharp contrast to the economists' expectation that prices of used and new cars will fall back soon."
+But investors should beware inflation risks, said Markus Allenspach, Julius Baer's head of fixed income research.

-The prospect of a corporate tax hike in the United States from 21% to 26.5% as part of a $3.5 trillion budget bill remains front and centre for investors. read more
+The prospect of a corporate tax rise in the United States from 21% to 26.5% as part of a $3.5 trillion budget bill remains front and centre for investors. read more

 Goldman Sachs estimates a tax rate increase to 25% plus half of the proposed hike in foreign income tax rates could shave 5% off S&P500 earnings in 2022. read more